Allar/ue5-style-guide/README.md

 > [_Rebecca Murphey_](https://rmurphey.com)

 <a name="0.2"></a>
-### 0.2 All structure, assets, and code in any Unreal Engine 4 project should look like a single person created it, no matter how many people contributed.
+### 0.2 All structure, assets, and code in any Unreal Engine 4 project should look like a single person created it, no matter how many people contributed

 Moving from one project to another should not cause a re-learning of style and structure.
 Conforming to a style guide removes unneeded guesswork and ambiguities.

 It also allows for more productive creation and maintenance as one does not need to think about style.
 Simply follow the instructions.
 This style guide is written with best practices in mind, meaning that by following this style guide you will also minimize hard to track issues.

 <a name="0.3"></a>
-### 0.3 Friends do not let friends have bad style.
+### 0.3 Friends do not let friends have bad style

 If you see someone working either against a style guide or no style guide, try to correct them.